cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Protocol {#protocol}

-In this section, we define three OPRF protocol variants -- a base mode, verifiable mode, and partially-oblivious mode -- with the following properties.
+In this section, we define three protocol variants referred as the OPRF, VOPRF, and POPRF modes with the following properties.

-In the base mode, a client and server interact to compute `output = F(skS, input)`, where `input` is the client's private input, `skS` is the server's private key, and `output` is the OPRF output.
-The client learns `output` and the server learns nothing.
+In the OPRF mode, a client and server interact to compute `output = F(skS, input)`, where `input` is the client's private input, `skS` is the server's private key, and `output` is the OPRF output.
+After the execution of the protocol, the client learns `output` and the server learns nothing.
 This interaction is shown below.

 ~~~